Wednesday, December 31, 2008

 The new identification and security possibilities are outlined in the report from the DHS National Small Vessel Security Summit, published by the department and recently posted on its Web site.
 The report was written for DHS by Charles Brownstein, task force leader of the Homeland Security Institute, a nonprofit research group.

 The department invited 260 people from the private and commercial boating community and government agencies to the first small vessel summit in June to identify and develop recommendations for recreational-boat security.
-Terrorism experts have identified a threat to U.S. coastlines and security from possible smuggling of materials and terrorists in such vessels.
+Terrorism experts have identified a threat to

 The summit report indicates disagreement among recreational boaters on whether and how to use technologies for identification and registration.
 Recreational boaters participating in the summit objected to expanding the Automatic Identification System run by the Coast Guard to include small craft because it would be costly and impractical.
 The system currently applies to commercial boats over 65 feet in length.